 • For admission as a Transfer student

-- For applicants with college/university level course work, a US equivalent cumulative GPA of 2.00 on a 4.00 scale for college/university level courses.*
+- For applicants with college/university level course work, a US equivalent cumulative GPA of 2.00 on a 4.00 scale for college/university level courses.* Transferring international students who are on an F-1 Visa must also complete and return the SEVIS Transfer Form.

 • For admission as a 2nd Degree Seeking student